Rooted in Place

 Collaborating with the building architect, Javier Sordo Madaleno, Gensler created a true indoor-outdoor effect.
 “The garden at the entrance extends into the building, while the building reaches out into the garden,” says Russell.
 Inside, each floor offers a different experience, with the journey beginning at ground level, mirroring Querétaro’s own rocky foundation.
 The tropical forest–inspired second level evokes the local climate and indigenous plant life.
 The third floor emulates a celestial experience, representing the night sky through ceiling and lighting treatments.
 The heart of the experience is the central atrium and fountain, complete with water features and hand-cut marble forms that resemble river rock.

-“The Querétaro store is very popular,” says Antonio Caliz, head of Gensler’s Mexico City office.
-Following its opening, sales exceeded projections by 50 percent, reports Palacio Marketing Director Carlos Salcido.
+Following the Querétaro store opening, sales exceeded projections by 50 percent, reports Palacio Marketing Director Carlos Salcido.
 “It truly captures our DNA,” he adds.
 “It’s given our brand an exceptional head start in one of Mexico’s fastest-growing markets.”

 Aryn Beitz, a New York City-based writer, is pursuing her MFA degree in Communications Design at Pratt Institute.